What Is a Subject Matter Expert? A Career Guide

 Skills you need to be a successful subject matter expert

-Whether working for a company as a subject matter expert or consultant, you can expect to make an average of $72,045 annually in the US [1].
-Keep in mind that the range spans from $54,000 to $97,000, according to Glassdoor.
 With experience, that figure increases significantly.
-The base salary for an SME with 15 or more years could make an average of $97,861, with a likely salary range of up to $132,000.
+The median total pay for an SME with 15 or more years of experience is around $121,000, with a likely base salary range of up to $131,000.
 Your salary may be influenced by your location, years of experience, education level, and industry.

-How do you become a subject matter expert?
+How to become a subject matter expert

 If you have a passion for learning and sharing your knowledge with others, a career as a subject matter expert might be a good fit for you.
 Although the road to becoming a subject matter expert differs for everyone, you can begin the journey by considering these strategies.